digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 identified by name.
 That is to say, for upgradable packages a template ID can have the form ``#<package-name>:<module-name>:<template-name>``, and this is resolved to corresponding templates from all packages which share this name, and are built at 1.17 or above.
-For packages built at LF 1.15 or lower, the templates are not identifiable via a package name, and a package ID must be used.
+For packages built at LF 1.15, the templates are not identifiable via a package name, and a package ID must be used.

 Note: template IDs in query results always use a package ID.
 This